daemonraco/toobasic/README.md

     * `cache`: All the dynamic stuff of your site like cache files, smarty compilations, etc. will be stored here.

 ## How To Create A Basic Page
-In order to create a basic page you need to create two files, a contorller and a template, and one name.
+In order to create a basic page you need to create two files, a controller and a template, and one name.
 The name must be a lower-case string without spaces or special characters (geeky info: `/([a-z0-9_]+)/`).

 Why a name? well, this name will become the name of your action, your controller, your template and also the parameter to use in your browser, so, its an important name.
 For our examples we'll use __myaction__ as our _chosen one_.